 - Note down the eyelet-to-eyelet measurement.

 - Carefully drain all of the air out of the shock by using any type of shock pump for shocks.

-- Thoroughly absorb the shock and measure the distance between both the eyes (eyelets) once more.
+- Thoroughly observe the shock and measure the distance between both eyes (eyelets) once more.

-- Calculate the useable stroke by subtracting this number from the original eye-to-eye length that you got at first.
+- Calculate the useable stroke by subtracting this number from your original eye-to-eye length.

 For instance, suppose,

 - So, the useable stroke is: 187 – 134.5 = 52.5